 “In the Creamery, learning about the minor alterations in the production of cheese, measuring the acidity of the curd and ensuring the curd was an appropriate size for the press showed me the experience and pride that is devoted to producing the finest possible product.
 I helped with the different maturing processes of the cheeses, such as regular turning of the cheddar to ensure a balanced flavour throughout the product.
 I found the piercing process of blue cheese very interesting: you have to pierce the blue cheese to ensure the mould can manifest within the cheese and has sufficient airflow.
 This goes to show how the internship has demonstrated to me the responsibilities and requirements that go into producing an ingredient that I previously would not have encountered.

 “In conclusion, the sheer amount of expertise I have witnessed over the course of my one-year internship is truly invaluable.
 I’ve learnt far more than I possibly imagined and I am confident there is so much more to learn as I go into the next chapter of my life at Daylesford.
 I’ve noticed that my confidence in cooking has improved and I feel as if my experiences mean I can offer insight into seasonal food and the message of organic farming.”

-If you or someone you know would benefit from our internship programme at Daylesford, please contact John Hardwick by emailing email@example.com.
+If you or someone you know would benefit from our internship programme at Daylesford, please contact Joel Stevens by emailing email@example.com.
 Experience is not necessary, but a great attitude is essential.